Wells Fargo likely to issue more debt to comply with new rules

-NEW YORK (Reuters) - Wells Fargo & Co will likely need to issue an additional $40 billion to $60 billion of long-term debt to comply with new rules designed to help banks better weather a crisis, Chief Financial Officer John Shrewsberry said on Friday.
+NEW YORK, Nov 6 (Reuters) - Wells Fargo & Co will likely need to issue an additional $20 billion to $40 billion of long-term debt to comply with new rules designed to help banks better weather a crisis, Chief Financial Officer John Shrewsberry said on Friday.

 The debt issuance would be a relatively small portion of the bank’s liabilities, which stood at $1.56 trillion at Sept 30.
 Even with the debt issuance, Wells Fargo will be able to post modest growth in net interest income, a measure of profits from lending, in 2016 from 2015, Shrewsberry said.